The Devil Put Dinosaurs Here

-The Devil Put Dinosaurs Here is the fifth studio album by the American rock band Alice in Chains, released on May 28, 2013 through Capitol Records (and the band's final album released by the label).
-It is the band's second reunion album.
+The Devil Put Dinosaurs Here is the fifth studio album by American rock band Alice in Chains, released on May 28, 2013, through Capitol Records, the band's final album released through the label.
 Following a worldwide tour in support of its previous album, Black Gives Way to Blue (2009), Alice in Chains began work on a new album.
 The making of The Devil Put Dinosaurs Here lasted for more than a year and the release of the album was delayed numerous times.
 The band entered the studio in July 2011 to start work on their fifth album.
 During the writing and recording sessions, guitarist and vocalist Jerry Cantrell underwent shoulder surgery, which resulted in the delay of the album.
 The recording sessions of The Devil Put Dinosaurs Here were completed in December 2012.

 Peaking at No. 2 on the Billboard 200 chart and at No. 1 on the Top Rock Albums chart, the album was well received by music critics, and "Hollow", "Stone", "Voices" were released as singles to promote the album.
 "Hollow" and "Stone" reached No. 1 on Billboard's Mainstream Rock Tracks, while "Voices" reached No. 3, and each one of the three songs stayed on the chart for 20 weeks.
 The Devil Put Dinosaurs Here also reached the top ten in the national albums charts of Australia, Finland and Norway.
 The album was nominated for a Grammy Award for Best Engineered Album, Non-Classical in 2013, and ranked No. 4 on Loudwire's 2019 list of the Best Rock Albums of the Decade.

-The mockumentary AIC 23 was released via Funny or Die on April 3, 2013 to promote the album.
+The mockumentary AIC 23 was released via Funny or Die on April 3, 2013, to promote the album.